dusk-network/docs-public/src/content/docs/developer/dips.md

 ---
 title: Dusk Improvement Proposals (DIPs)
-description: Dusk Improvement proposals - What are they?
+description: Learn how Dusk Improvement Proposals contribute to innovation within the Dusk ecosystem.
 ---

 ## What is a DIP?